hawkticehurst/destructure-io/README.md

 1. Clone or download the `master branch` of the [NodeWarrior](https://github.com/harik98/NodeWarrior/tree/master) repository.
 2. Run `npm install` in the NodeWarrior base directory.
 3. Run `npm start` to start a local development server.
-4. Navigate to http://localhost:3000 in your web browser of choice (we recommend Chrome).
+4. Navigate to the localhost URL (i.e. http://localhost:3000) given in the output of `npm start` in your web browser of choice (we recommend Chrome).

 ### NPM Reference
 ```